Healing from Toxic Relationships: A Path to Emotional Wellness

 Ashamed: You could blame yourself for not seeing the warning signs earlier.

 These feelings are normal, but they don’t define you.
 Healing is a process, and with time and intentional steps, you can move through these emotions and toward freedom.
+Toxic relationships may also trigger symptoms of PTSD.

 Steps to Heal from Toxic Relationships